Three sub-Jupiter-mass planets: WASP-69b & WASP-84b transit active K dwarfs and WASP-70Ab transits the evolved primary of a G4+K3 binary: Stellar rotation from lightcurve modulation

 Variability due to star spots is not expected to be coherent on long timescales as a consequence of the finite lifetime of star-spots and differential rotation in the photosphere so we analysed each season of data separately.
 We also analysed the data from each WASP camera separately as the data quality can vary between cameras.
 We removed the transit signal from the data prior to calculating the periodograms by subtracting a simple transit model from the lightcurve.
 We then calculated periodograms over 4\,096 uniformly spaced frequencies from 0 to 1.5 cycles day$^{-1}$.

 We found no evidence of modulation above the 1-mmag level in the WASP-70A+B lightcurves.
 The results for WASP-69 and WASP-84 are shown in Table~\ref{tab:ProtTable}.
 Taking the average of the periods for each star gives our best estimates for the rotation periods of $23.07\pm0.16$\,d for WASP-69 and $14.36\pm0.35$\,d for WASP-84.
-The WASP-69 data sets obtained in 2008 with both cameras 4 and 6 of WASP-South each show periods of $\sim$23/2\,days, presumably as a result of multiple spot groups on surface of the star during this observing season.
-The camera 3 data on WASP-69 obtained in 2008 by WASP-South are affected by systematic instrumental noise and so are not useful for this analysis.
+The WASP-69 data sets obtained in 2008 with both cameras 224 and 226 each show periods of $\sim$23/2\,days, presumably as a result of multiple spot groups on the surface of the star during this observing season.
+The data on WASP-69 obtained by camera 223 in 2008 are affected by systematic instrumental noise and so are not useful for this analysis.

 For both WASP-69 and WASP-84, we used a least-squares fit of the sinusoidal function and its first harmonic to model the rotational modulation in the lightcurves for each camera and season with rotation periods fixed at the best estimates.
 The results are shown in Figs.~\ref{fig:lcfit-w69} and \ref{fig:lcfit-w84}.
 We then subtracted this harmonic-series fit from the original WASP lightcurves prior to our analysis of the transit.